Vintage Style: How To Make Your Old Home Look Fresh And Timeless

 The hallmark of a modern home is clean-edged surfaces.
 A vintage home should be comfortable and inviting.
 Think about fabrics that will soften the edges and evoke your chosen period.
 Fluffy white rugs will give your sixties home a fun touch, while handmade quilts add warmth to farmhouse decor.
 Slipcovers are a hallmark of country and seaside cottage styles, so look for them in white cotton, denim, or vintage fabrics.

-Accessories are All
+Accessories Are All

 One or two well-placed accent pieces are all you need.
 Try a bright red coffeepot in your fifties-diner kitchen or a framed wildflower print for your cottage.
-Souvenir pillows are a great way to evoke another time and place.
+Souvenir pillows are a wonderful way to evoke another time and place.

 Let Light In